Wall Street gains 1 percent, lifted by gold, earnings and data

 "Yesterday I think was a bit out of line ...
 But I think the trend is that the market is consolidating, that we're going to see a little bit of a pullback here over the next month and a half or so, and then we'll get on to greener pastures," said Brian Amidei, managing director at HighTower Advisors in Palm Desert, California.

-Coca-Cola Co (KO.N) stock rose 5.7 percent to $42.37, after rising intraday to $42.48, its highest since 1998,and ranked as the Dow's biggest percentage gainer.
+Coca-Cola Co (KO.N) shares rose 5.7 percent to $42.37, after rising intraday to $42.48, their highest since 1998, and giving the Dow its biggest boost.
 The stock's surge followed Coca-Cola's earnings on Tuesday, when the world's largest soft drinker maker reported a higher-than-expected profit and a deal to unload some distribution territory to five independent U.S. bottlers.

-The stock of Johnson & Johnson (JNJ.N), another Dow component, touched a record high of $83.54 after the diversified healthcare company reported better-than-expected first-quarter earnings.
+The stock of another Dow component Johnson & Johnson (JNJ.N) touched a record high of $83.54 after the diversified healthcare company reported better-than-expected first-quarter earnings.
 J&J shares ended up 2.1 percent at $83.44.

 S&P 500 earnings are now expected to have risen 1.8 percent in the first quarter, based on actual results from 42 companies and estimates for the rest, up from a recent estimate of 1.1 percent growth.

-International Business Machines (IBM.N) shares rose 1.3 percent to end at $212, their session high, and bolstered the Dow two days before IBM's quarterly earnings.
-IBM is set to release results on Thursday after the close.

-Shares of the Walt Disney Co (DIS.N) climbed 3.2 percent to $60.75 and helped lift the Dow.

-The Dow Jones Transportation Average .DJT, often an indicator of investors' perception of the economy, gained 2.2 percent.
-Shares of United Parcel Service (UPS.N) rose 1 percent to $83.22, while the stock of FedEx Corp (FDX.N) gained 0.5 percent to end at $95.14.
+The Dow Jones Transportation Average, often an indicator of investors' perception of the economy, gained 2.2 percent.

 On Monday, a drop in the price of gold and other commodities triggered a sharp selloff in stocks.
 But stocks fell further late in the session after news of two fatal explosions near the finish line of the Boston Marathon.